dagda1/cuttingedge/apps/frontendsupport/blog-posts/2023-09-28-background-images-intersection-provider/index.md

 ## The desired outcome

 Looking at the animated gif above, you can see the images getting lazy loaded in the network tab of the Chrome dev tools panel on the right as the user scrolls down the page.

-How did I achieve this result?
-Now we know the outcome, let me explain the process.

 ## Know your performance metrics on every commit